jparker/search_lingo/README.md

 class Task < ActiveRecord::Base
   belongs_to :category
   belongs_to :user
-  enum state: [:incomplete, :complete] end
+  enum state: %i[incomplete complete] end

 class TaskSearch < SearchLingo::AbstractSearch
-  parser do |token|
+  parser do |token, chain|
-    token.match /\Acategory:\s*"?(.*?)"?\z/ do |m|
+    token.match(/\Ais:\s*(?<state>(?:in)?complete)\z/) do |m|
-      [:where, { categories: { name: m[1] } }]
+      # Appends a named scope defined by `enum` to filter chain
+      chain.public_send m[:state].to_sym
     end
   end

-  parser do |token|
+  parser do |token, chain|
-    token.match /\Ais:\s*(?<state>(?:in)?complete)\z/ do |m|
-      [m[:state].to_sym]
+    if token.modifier == 'cat'
+      # Appends a join and a where clause to the filter chain.
+      chain.joins(:category).where categories: { name: token.term }
     end
   end

-  parser do |token|
+  parser do |token, chain|
-    token.match /\A([<>])([[:digit:]]+)\z/ do |m|
+    token.match(/\A(?<op>[<>])(?<prio>[[:digit:]]+)\z/) do |m|
-      [:where, 'tasks.priority #{m[1]} ?', m[2]]
+      priority = Task.arel_table[:priority]
+      if m[:op] == '<'
+        chain.where priority.lt m[:prio]
+      else
+        chain.where priority.gt m[:prio]
       end
     end

-  def default_parse(token)
-    [:where, 'tasks.name LIKE ?', "%#{token}%"]
   end

-  def scope
+  def default_parse(token, chain)
-    @scope.includes(:category).references(:category)
+    chain.where Task.arel_table[:name].matches "%#{token}%"
   end
 end

-TaskSearch.new('category: "foo bar" <2 baz is: incomplete', Task).results
+TaskSearch.new('cat: foo <2 "bar baz" is: incomplete', Task.all).results
-# => Task.includes(:category).references(:category)
+# => Task.all
+# ->   .joins(:category)
-# ->   .where(categories: { name: 'foo bar' })
+# ->   .where(categories: { name: 'foo' })
-# ->   .where('tasks.priority < ?', 2)
+# ->   .where(Task.arel_table[:priority].gt(2))
-# ->   .where('tasks.name LIKE ?', '%baz%')
+# ->   .where(Task.arel_table[:name].matches('%bar baz%'))
 # ->   .incomplete

+user = User.find 42
-TaskSearch.new('category: "foo bar"', User.find(42).tasks).results
+TaskSearch.new('is: complete "foo bar"', user.tasks).results
-# => Task.includes(:category).references(:category)
+# => user.tasks.complete.where(Task.arel_table[:name].matches('%foo bar%'))
-# ->   .where(user_id: 42)
-# ->   .where(categories: { name: 'foo bar' })
 ```

-Create a class which inherits from `SearchLingo::AbstractSearch`.
-Provide an
+A search class should inherit from `SearchLingo::AbstractSearch`, and it should
-implementation of `#default_parse` in that class.
-Register parsers for specific
+provide its own implementation of `#default_parse`.
+Register additional parsers
-types of search tokens using the parser class method.
+with `.parser` as needed.

-Instantiate your search class by passing in the query string and the scope on
+Instantiate your search class with a query string and the scope on which to
-which to perform the search.
-Use the `#results` method to compile and execute
+search.
+Send that instance `#results` to compile and execute the search and
-the search and return the results.
+return the results.

 ## How It Works

-A search is instantiated with a query string and a search scope (commonly an
+A search is instantiated with a query string and a search scope (such as an
 ActiveRecord model).
 The search breaks the query string down into a series of
-tokens, and each token is processed by a declared series of parsers.
-If a
-parser succeeds, processing immediately advances to the next token.
-If none of
+tokens and parses them, composing the search query by chaining method calls
+onto the initial search scope.

+A search class registers zero or more special-case parsers.
+Processing of each
+token runs through the parsers in the order in which they were registered.
+Parsing of a single token halts when a parser succeeds.
+When a parser succeeds,
+it should append to the search scope a method call which implements the filter
+for the given token.
+When a parser fails, it should return a `nil` or `false`.

-the declared parsers succeeds, and the token is compound — that is, the token
+If all of the registered parsers fail, and the token is compound, it is
-is composed of a modifier and a term (e.g., `foo: bar`), the token is
-simplified and then processed by the declared parsers again.
-If the second pass
+simplified and reprocessed by the same set of parsers (see "Tokenization" for
-also fails, then the (now simplified) token falls through to the
-`#default_parse` method defined by the search class.
-This method should be
-implemented in such a way that it always "succeeds" — always returning a Symbol
-or an Array that can be splatted and sent to the search scope.
+more information).

+If still no parser has successfully parsed the token, it falls back on the
+`#default_parse`.

 ## Search Classes

-Search classes should inherit from `SearchLingo::AbstractSearch`, and they must
+Search classes should inherit from `SearchLingo::AbstractSearch`.
+They must
-provide their own implementation of `#default_parse`.
-Optionally, a search
+provide their own implementation of `#default_parse` which should probably, at
-class may also use the parse class method to add specialized parsers for
-handling tokens that match specific patterns.
-As each token is processed, the
-search class will first run through the specialized parsers.
-If none of them
-succeed, it will fall back on the `#default_parse` method.
-See the section
-"Parsing" for more information on how parsers work and how they should be
-structured.
+a minimum, return the current filter chain.
+Custom parsers can be registered
+with the `.parser` class method.
+Custom parsers are tried in the same order in
+which they are defined.
+Bear this in mind when defining parsers.

 ## Tokenization

 Queries are comprised of zero or more tokens separated by white space.
 A token
-has a term and an optional modifier.
-(A simple token has no modifier; a
+is an optional modifier followed by a term.
+A modifier is one or more
-compound token does.)
-A term can be a single word or multiple words joined by
+alphanumeric characters and is followed by a colon.
+A term can be a single word
-spaces and contained within double quotes.
-For example `foo` and `"foo bar
+or multiple words contained within double quotes (both `foo` and `"foo bar
-baz"` are both single terms.
-A modifier is one or more alphanumeric characters
+baz"` are valid single terms).
-followed by a colon and zero or more spaces.

     QUERY    := TOKEN*
     TOKEN    := (MODIFIER ':' [[:space:]]*)?
 TERM